dotnet/runtime/src/tools/illink/src/ILLink.Tasks/README.md

 un-analyzed duplicates may not be included in the application, so you may need to root such dependencies manually.

-Native compilation only works when the target platform is the same as the host.
-To use the linker when cross-targeting (building a unix app from windows, for example), disable `CrossGenDuringPublish`.

 ## Options

 The following MSBuild properties can be used to control the behavior